shaunjosephstewart/shaunjosephstewart/README.md

 ## 📚 EDUCATION

 #### Bachelor of Science in Information Technology (BSIT)
-Western Governors University, In Progress: Senior Year, Expected Graduation in December 2026
+Western Governors University, In Progress: Senior Year, Expected Graduation in May 2026

 #### Associate of Arts (AA)
 Seattle Central College, 2024